matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 There are two major points of improvements for the plugins which will be released in the future:

 - **Composability with the existing hardhat plugins.** Compatibility with other hardhat plugins is planned for future, but has not been a focus yet.
+- **Improved compilation experience.** Currently the dependency resolution is done via flattening which may be inconvenient in some edge cases.
 - **JavaScript support.** Currently, `hardhat-zksync-deploy` requires typescript to run.